DCYF is committed to creating accessible and culturally responsive pathways for people to enter and grow in early care and education careers.

 Professional Development’s Components of the Fair Start for Kids Act

-The Professional Development team holds two major components of FSKA that supports the early childhood workforce in order to advance the quality of child care in Washington state.
+The Professional Development team leads two major parts of FSKA that supports the early childhood workforce and improve child care quality in Washington.

-The Fair Start for Kids Act directed DCYF to establish a Dual Language Designation for licensed, or certified, providers accepting state subsidy, ECEAP, and/or Early ECEAP.
+The Fair Start for Kids Act directed DCYF to create a Dual Language Designation for licensed or certified providers that accept state subsidy, ECEAP, and/or Early ECEAP.
+Programs with this designation may receive funding to strengthen multilingual learning environments.

-Under FSKA, DCYF launched a comprehensive effort to grow trauma-informed and healing-centered supports for early childhood professionals.
+Under FSKA, DCYF launched a statewide effort to expand trauma-informed and healing-centered supports for early childhood professionals.

-Positive relationships between children and adults are critical to creating the brain architecture to grow healthy social, emotional, and intellectual development.
+Positive relationships between children and adults help build healthy brain development and support children’s social, emotional, and learning growth.

 Four Rs in Trauma-Informed Care

-According to the Substance Abuse and Mental Health Services Administration, the Four Rs guide a trauma-informed care approach: Realize, Recognize, Respond, and Resist.
+According to the Substance Abuse and Mental Health Services Administration, trauma-informed care includes:

-• Realize the widespread impact of trauma and understands the potential paths for recovery
+- Realize the wide impact of trauma and paths to recovery

-• Recognize the signs and symptoms of trauma in children, families, staff, and others involved with the system
+- Recognize signs of trauma in children, families, staff

 FSKA supports include: